Scala, a scalable language on the Java virtual machine

 Scala allows you to easily process XML documents.

-The social site Twitter has left the Ruby language for backend and implemented its services in Scala, that to take advantage of the scalable nature of the language.
+The social site Twitter has left the Ruby language for backend and implemented its services in Scala, to take advantage of the scalable nature of the language.
 The site is gradually increasing its audience and offer new services over time, hence the need for a language that facilitates the expansion of programs without rewriting.

 Tools and documents